 Those who identify with this orientation may also identify with another orientation.

 A person’s romantic attraction can differ from their sexual attraction.
-For example, a person may not be romantically attracted to people but can be sexually attracted to some.
+For example, a person may not feel romantic attraction toward people but may still be sexually attracted to some individuals.

 Asexual is an umbrella term that encompasses a broad spectrum of sexual orientations.

 According to the LGBTQIA Resource Center, asexuality is a spectrum.
-Some people may experience no sexual or romantic attraction to anyone, while others may experience varying degrees of sexual or romantic attraction to people.
+Some people may experience no sexual or romantic attraction toward anyone, while others may experience varying degrees of sexual or romantic attraction toward people.

 Those who identify with this orientation do not have to abstain from sex to be asexual.